cs231n/cs231n.github.io/aws-tutorial.md

 to launch GPU instances on Amazon EC2.
 This tutorial goes through how to set up your own EC2 instance with the provided AMI.

-TL;DR for the AWS-savvy: Our image is `cs231n_caffe_torch7_keras_lasagne_v2`,
-    AMI ID: `ami-125b2c72` in the us-west-1 region.
+**TL;DR** for the AWS-savvy: Our image is `cs231n_caffe_torch7_keras_lasagne_v2`, AMI ID: `ami-125b2c72` in the us-west-1 region.
 Use a `g2.2xlarge` instance.
 Caffe, Torch7, Theano, Keras and Lasagne are pre-installed.
 Python bindings of caffe are available.
-It has CUDA v7.5 and CuDNN v3.
+It has CUDA 7.5 and CuDNN v3.

 First, if you don't have an AWS account already, create one by going to the [AWS homepage](http://aws.amazon.com/), and clicking on the yellow "Sign In to the